Kerubo0/Kerubo0/README.md

 <li>In backend development, I recognize the importance of building robust and reliable server-side logic.
 I use Node.js ExpressJs , MongoDB and mongoose to develop backends that are scalable, secure and easy to maintain.</li>
 <br/>

-<li>Other tools that i use regularly in development include vs Code, git and github currently learning docker and docker-compose and circleCi</li>
+<li>Other tools that I use regularly in development include vs Code, git and github currently learning docker and docker-compose and circleCi</li>
 <br/>

 - 📫 How to reach me **myreskerubo@gmail.com**